 \section{Testing under Eve's c.w.\ laser}

 In principle, Eve is able to hack a QKD system via applying optical power that is limited by the handling capability of the quantum channel~\cite{huang2020}.
-For a fiber-based QKD system, Eve's hacking power shall be under the laser-induced damage threshold (LIDT) of the standard single-mode fiber that acts as the quantum channel.
-Thus, as the component that Eve's hacking light first reaches, the OPL's performance of power limitation shall be experimentally tested under allowed hacking power.
+For a fiber based QKD system, Eve’s hacking power shall be under the laser-induced damage threshold (LIDT) of the standard single-mode fiber that acts as the quantum channel.
+Thus, as the component that Eve’s hacking light first reaches, the OPL’s performance of power limitation shall be experimentally tested under full range of allowed hacking power, instead of only $200~\milli\watt$ as maximum tested in Ref.~~\cite{zhang2021}.
 Previous research has shown that $20$-$\meter$ single-mode optical fiber can withstand a $10~\watt$ c.w.\ laser~\cite{huang2020}, which is also the specified maximum power of our laser source used in this study.
 To fully investigate the characterization of the OPL from both forward and backward directions under Eve's c.w.\ light illumination, we design the testing cycle as follows.

 \begin{enumerate} \item [Step 1] Eve's high-power laser testing.
 Eve injects the c.w.\ light at $1550~\nano\meter$ into the OPL from the forward direction, whose power is $223~\milli\watt + k * 200~\milli\watt$ (here k is cycle number starting from $0$) in the first round.
 Each test lasts 2 minutes at which point the measurement results are relatively stable.
 Detector 2 monitors the power injected into the OPL by Eve in real time, and Detector 3 measures the light power passing through the OPL.
 Meanwhile, Alice's laser is turned off.
 We name this process as ``Eve-strong test". \item [Step 2] Eve's weak-power laser testing.
 Eve adjusts her laser power to be $223~\milli\watt$ (constant during all cycles) and injects into the OPL again.
 The injection time lasts $10$-$20$ seconds until the detection value is relatively stable.
 Detector 3 measures the light power transmitted through the OPL from the forward direction.
 We name this process as ``Eve-weak test". \item [Step 3] Alice's laser testing.
 Alice generates $3$-$\milli\watt$ c.w.\ light, sending to the OPL from the backward direction.
 The injection time lasts $10$-$20$ seconds until the detection value is relatively stable.
 Detector 1 measures the optical power transmitting through the OPL.
 Meanwhile, Eve's laser is turned off.
 We name this process as ``Alice-weak test". \item [Step 4] Eve increases the laser power she used in Step 1 by $200~\milli\watt$.
 Then repeat Step 1 to 4 until Eve's injection power reaches $5~\watt$. \end{enumerate}